welljs/welljs/README.md

-benderjs
+Welljs
 ========

-A small JavaScript framework with AMD aproach
+A small boilerplate for Javascript applications, with lazy loading and Asynchronous Module Definition (AMD)